rosb0013/rosb0013.github.io/README.md

     N BAR -->↩<nav class="navbar navbar-expand-lg navbar-light bg-light">↩    <

+Took me a long time to figure out where the center-text class goes for the nav according text.

 Overcoming Challenges
 Challenges such as this were quickly overcome as Bootstrap makes it easy to adjust rows/columns, locations, layout, etc.